ForawardStar/PEdger/README.md

 `python main.py`

-The training process lasts about 7 days.
+The training procedure lasts about 7 days.
 # Testing
 change the testing data path and checkpoint path in ``test.py" to your own path, then run: